Hash House Harriers: An International Group of Non-Competitive Running Social Club

 Pattaya Jungle Hash House Harriers (Thailand)

-At present, there are almost two thousand chapters in all parts of the world.
+Presently, there are almost two thousand chapters (groups) in all parts of the world.
 With so many chapters, your city most likely has one or you can even travel around the world hashing.
+If your city does not currently have it’s own Hash House Harriers chapter, MAKE ONE!
 It’s a great way to combine meeting new friends, “exercising” and enjoying some beer.
+Happy Hashing!